bridge2food/plenitude/content/conference.md

       - memberName: Luis Fernandez
         memberDesignation: Vice President Open Innovation at MANE
         memberImage: img/4.png
-    details: "  Mycoprotein has emerged as a promising ingredient for next-generation meat and dairy analogues—but challenges in formulation, processing, and functionality remain.
-This panel features experts from food tech, research, and industry who will unpack the technological hurdles and solutions in working with fungal proteins.
-Discussions will cover taste, texture, co-ingredients, and scalability.
-Panelists will also highlight collaborative opportunities between academia and business.
+    details: '"Mycoprotein has emerged as a promising ingredient for next-generation meat and dairy analogues, but challenges in formulation, processing, and functionality remain.
+This panel brings together experts from food tech, B2B flavors, and CPG to explore the key product development hurdles and potential solutions when working with mycoproteins.
+Panelists will examine technical considerations such as taste, texture, scalability, and co-ingredient interactions, alongside insights into consumer acceptance, particularly in comparison to other plant proteins and hybrid products.
-      Additionally, results from the Plenitude project will be shared, offering new insights into formulation strategies that improve mycoprotein performance across a range of applications."
+      The discussion will also highlight the value of cross-sector collaboration enabled by publicly funded initiatives like the Plenitude project.
+Results from Plenitude will be shared, offering new formulation strategies to enhance mycoprotein performance across a range of applications."'
   - title: Assessing the Environmental Impact of Meat Analogs - LCA work in Plenitude
     startTime: 12:35 PM
     endTime: 12:55 PM